RenderKit/oidn/README.md

 * Crashes when running on Windows and a CPU with AVX-512 support.
 * HDR support is currently only a placeholder.
 It is functional, but the quality is low.
 This will be addressed in a future version.
+* The convolutional neural networks of the filters are not fully trained yet.
+Quality will improve.
 * Inputs with only color and albedo are not supported yet.
 * Windows versions earlier than 7 are not supported yet.
 This restriction will be lifted in a future release.